harisushehu/Transformers-for-Tomato-Disease-Detection/README.md

-# Transfer Learning with Transformers for Early Detection of Tomato Leaf Diseases
+# Early Detection of Tomato Leaf Diseases using Transformers and Transfer Learning

 ## Overview